Important updates

 Flags of different European countries against a blue sky

-Information on the EU Settlement Scheme for students from the European Union (EU), European Economic Area (EEA) and Switzerland.
+Information on the EU Settlement Scheme for European Union (EU), European Economic Area (EEA) and Swiss nationals.

 University crest on a glass door